 When using this method, you can increase your workload while maintaining the time, making use of the example earlier used.
 Since you are able to do 100 push-ups in 7 minutes, you can actually try to do 120 push-ups within the same time frame.
 By increasing your workload within the same time, you have also increased your training density.

 One of the most effective methods that people usually prefer is the repetitive set, which is the method that seeks to maintain the time while increasing the number of workouts.

 Reasons Why Escalating Density Training is Effective

-There are several reasons why EDT is very effective, some of them include:
+There are several reasons why escalating density training is very effective.

 Compared with nearly every other type of fat-loss method (even when compared with non-exercise based fat loss methods such as coolsculpting), the calories burned through EDT ranks higher than nearly anything else!

 Although it is still nearly impossible to lose fat and build muscle at the same time, using Escalating Density Training is one of the best ways to accomplish this as much as possible.